Arpitruh/LandingPage/README.md

 # LandingPage
-Created Landing Page Using HTML, CSS and JS
+Created Landing Page Using HTML and CSS